MrsG33k/CI-MS1-Pokemon/README.md

 Click [Here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 ## Credits
+- [Joaquin Corbalan - stock.adobe.com](https://stock.adobe.com/): Valencia, Spain - May 10, 2019: Pokemon Trading Card Game, fondness for the collectibles of children of all ages, fans of the Pokemon RPGs.
+Image used in the carousel background
+- [Merijar - stock.adobe.com](https://stock.adobe.com): Granada, Spain; March 4, 2023: Pokemon Funko Pop Vinyl Figures: Pikachu, Charmander, Bulbasaur, Squirtle.
+Image used in the carousel background for the quiz
+- [selugallego - stock.adobe.com](https://stock.adobe.com): Background created with collectible Pokemon cards.
+Image used in the carousel background for the Poketypes
+- [Bennphoto - stock.adobe.com](https://stock.adobe.com):Vibrant Pokémon energy cards stacked together from the popular Japanese franchise.
+Image used in the carousel for the Poketypes.

 ### Code